Fujifilm X-Pro2 vs Olympus TG-5

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the X-Pro2 and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The X-Pro2 was replaced by the Fujifilm X-Pro3, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X-Pro2 better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.